HKS-HNS/HKS-HNS/README.md

-### Hi there 👋
+# Hi there, I'm Elias 👋

-I'm Elias (he/him), I develop as a hobby.
-When I'm not developing, I like to go for walks or go hiking in the mountains.
+I'm a hobbyist developer who loves exploring new technologies and building cool things.
+When I'm not coding, you can find me taking long walks or hiking in the mountains.

+## 🔭 Current Project

-- 🔭 I’m currently working on a Minecraft bot that loots end cities.
+I'm currently working on a Minecraft bot that loots end cities.

-- 💡 You can send me ideas via email at: idea@hks-hns.com
-- 📫 How to reach me: business@hks-hns.com
+## 💡 Idea Sharing

+Got an idea you want to share with me?
+I'm always open to hearing new ideas and collaborating with others.
+Shoot me an email at idea@hks-hns.com and let's chat!

+## 📫 Contact Me

+Need to get in touch?
+Feel free to reach out to me at business@hks-hns.com for any business inquiries or just to say hello.
+I'd love to hear from you!